sertansenturk/tomato/README.md

 docker build . -t sertansenturk/tomato
 ```

-You may interact with the docker image in many different scenarios.
+You may interact with the docker image in many different ways.
 Below, we run a container by mounting the `demos` folder in tomato and start an interactive `bash` session:

 ```bash
 docker run -v "$PWD/demos/":/home/tomato_user/demos/ -it sertansenturk/tomato bash
 ```

 Then, you can work on the command line, like you are on your local machine.
-The changes you make to the `demos` folder will be reflected back to your local folder.
+Any changes you make to the `demos` folder will be reflected back to your local folder.

-To get familiar with `docker` and discover the possibilities with the tool, please refer to the [official documentation](https://docs.docker.com/get-started/).
+For more information on working with `docker`, please refer to the [official documentation](https://docs.docker.com/get-started/).

 ## Documentation